 5. Look out for your neighbour

 When you have taken care of yourself, you will be able to look out for others.
-Unless you’re a hermit, you will live in a neighbourhood with other people.
-You can make that small part of the world a better place for everyone.
+You can make that small part of your world a better place for everyone.
 Maybe you’re fortunate and already live in a place where people look out for each other.
 Maybe you live in a big city where you don’t even know your neighbour’s name.

 Today would be a good day to say hello and introduce yourself.
-Offer to collect your neighbour’s newspapers when they’re away on vacation so they don’t pile up and inform would-be burglars that the house is empty.
+Offer to collect your neighbour’s newspapers when they’re away on vacation.
 Help to babysit for an hour or two to give a tired mother time to run her errands, take a long bath, or catch some sleep.
-Essentially help to look after your neighbour’s ‘camel’, or lend them yours when it’s needed.